If you have a large baby on your hands, you should get the best baby swing for older babies.

 - Are there baby swings for BIGGER/HEAVIER babies?

-- Are there baby swings up to 50 POUNDS?
+- Is there baby swings up to 50 POUNDS?

 If you happen to have this question yourself, then this busy mom’s guide is the answer to your questions!